 Our performance in 2018 is particularly commendable considering the challenges in the external market and this has demonstrated the strength and durability of the Group.
-On the consumer side, Currency Cards were impacted by the exceptionally hot summer in the UK, which suppressed demand for overseas holidays.
-The sustained weakness of sterling in the context of the ongoing uncertainty in relation to Brexit also presented headwinds.
+On the consumer side, retail travel cash and prepaid card sales were impacted by the exceptionally hot summer in the UK, which suppressed demand for overseas holidays.
+The sustained weakness of Sterling in the context of the ongoing uncertainty in relation to Brexit also presented headwinds.
 In addition, there was strong competition in the retail market space from challenger brands offering discounted pricing to attract customer numbers.
-Despite these factors, performance for our retail products has held its own and with the investments made in the customer experience and back end operations, the Currency Cards products are well placed for the future as we have seen in 2019 to date.
+Despite these factors, performance for our retail products has held its own and with the investments made in the customer experience (CX) and back end operations, the retail travel money products are well placed for the future as we have seen in 2019 to date.

-Business customer growth continues to be strong, underpinned by the continuing strength of our Corporate Expenses platform.
+Corporate customer growth continues to be strong, underpinned by the continuing strength of our corporate expenses platform.
 This is a core, differentiating product for the Group and gives us an "entry product" into corporates from which we can sell other services, such as international payments and banking services.
-We will continue to expand our offering to corporates during 2019 and have a strong development pipeline of new functionality and improved customer experience.
+We will continue to expand our offering to Corporates during 2019 and have a strong development pipeline of new functionality and improved CX.